vinodbadugu/aspnet5test/README.md

 But I still get the same error.

-Error Details: An error occured attempting to determine the process id of the DNX process hosting your application
+Error Details: An error occurred attempting to determine the process id of the DNX process hosting your application